francis-gomes-esq/semantic-refactor/README.md

 ## Usage

-You can view the website via this link: [To be provided once deployed]
+You can view the website via this link: https://francis-gomes-esq.github.io/semantic-refactor/04-code-refactor-lesson/challenge/starter/index.html

 ## Credits